joamag/chip-ahoyto/README.md

 ## Reason

-Yes this is the real inspiration behind the emulator...
+And... yes this is the real inspiration behind the emulator's name:

 <img src="resources/chips-ahoy.jpeg" alt="Chips Ahoy" width="200" />